 Contaminants from the landfill (vehicle battery acid, paint, home cleaners, etc.) can make their way down into the groundwater if there is no layer or fractured.

 Surface water, which makes up around 70% of the earth’s surface, fills our oceans, lakes, rivers, and other blue spots on the globe map.

-According to the most recent national water quality surveys conducted by the United States, More than a third of our lakes and nearly half of our rivers and streams are filthy and unsafe for swimming, fishing, or drinking, according to the Environmental Protection Agency.
+According to the Environmental Protection Agency, more than a third of lakes and nearly half of rivers and streams are filthy and unsafe for swimming, fishing, or drinking in the US.

 Nutrient pollution is the most common type of contamination in these freshwater sources., including nitrates and phosphates.

 While plants and animals require these minerals to develop, agriculture waste and fertilizer runoff have become a serious contaminant.

 Municipal and industrial waste discharges also contribute a significant amount of pollutants.
 There’s also all the trash that businesses and individuals dump into waterways.

 Nutrients, bacteria, plastics, and chemicals such as antibiotics, heavy metals, and pesticides are all known to pollute surface water.